-Corporate management activities within the Library aim to maximise service to clients through the realisation of the full potential of staff and other available resources.
-In 2011–12, activities were focused on the development of requisite people skills, effective management supported by a range of tools and a safe, healthy and sustainable working environment.
-A major focus has been the main building, which is required to meet access and storage demands associated with a large and diverse national collection and public facility.
-Through participation in the Corporate Management Forum, the Library also played a part in corporate management across other collecting and portfolio agencies, displaying a supportive, collaborative and cooperative working style to other organisations.
+The Library’s corporate management activities aim to maximise service to clients by realising the full potential of staff and other available resources.
+Major activities during the financial year focused on implementing the Strategic Workforce Plan, the Strategic Building Master Plan, and the Work Health and Safety and Environmental Management systems.
+Through participation in the Corporate Management Forum and related subcommittees, the Library also played a part in corporate management across other collecting and portfolio agencies, displaying a supportive, collaborative and cooperative working style to other organisations.

-- building responsiveness to change and emerging digital opportunities
+- Priority area two: Build responsiveness to change and to new and emerging digital opportunities

 - parking arrangements in the Parliamentary Zone